Mortalitas/GShade/README.md

 Note that all shaders in this repository are strictly intended for use with ReShade 4+.
 Please refer to individual file licenses for questions about distribution and modification.

-**GShade itself officially supports and is only network-unlocked to the following online games, but will hook to any game that ReShade can:**
+**GShade itself officially supports and is only network-unlocked to the following online games, but will work with any game that ReShade can:**
 * Final Fantasy XIV
 * Black Desert Online
 * Elder Scrolls Online